-Members of the committee are also members of the Capital Adequacy and Risk Committee and Audit Committee to ensure all relevant decisions are consistent with an assessment of the Bank's financial condition and future prospects.
+Members of the Committee are also members of the Capital Adequacy and Risk Committee and Audit Committee to ensure all relevant decisions are consistent with an assessment of the Bank's financial condition and future prospects.

-The Chief Executive Officer, Company Secretary and the Human Resources Manager attend the meetings of the Committee by invitation to advice on remuneration and other related matters.
-The committee main responsibilities are summarized as follows:
+The Chief Executive Officer, Chief Financial Officer and the Human Resources Manager attend the meetings by invitation to advise on remuneration and other related matters.

+The Committee's main responsibilities are summarized as follows: